daos-stack/daos/docs/user/multi-user-dfuse.md

 ## Interception library

-Use of the interception library with multi-user dfuse is supported with no change in configuration, however in the case where dfuse and the interception library are being run as different users then the DAOS pool/container handles will not be shared across process boundaries.
+Use of the interception library with multi-user dfuse is supported with no change in configuration.
+However, in the case where dfuse and the interception library are being run as different users then the DAOS pool/container handles will not be shared across process boundaries.
 In this case the interception library will itself call pool connect and container open leading to greater overhead in opening files.
 This change should be seamless to the user.